andaluzcoin/andaluzcoin/doc/init.md

 Copy org.bitcoin.bitcoind.plist into ~/Library/LaunchAgents.
 Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.bitcoin.bitcoind.plist`.

-This Launch Agent will cause bitcoind to start whenever the user logs in.
+This Launch Agent will causeandaluzcoind to start whenever the user logs in.

-NOTE: This approach is intended for those wanting to run bitcoind as the current user.
+NOTE: This approach is intended for those wanting to runandaluzcoind as the current user.
-You will need to modify org.bitcoin.bitcoind.plist if you intend to use it as a Launch Daemon with a dedicated bitcoin user.
+You will need to modify org.bitcoin.bitcoind.plist if you intend to use it as a Launch Daemon with a dedicatedandaluzcoin user.

 Auto-respawn
 -----------------------------------